 Tregebov was born in Saskatoon and raised in Winnipeg, where she received her undergraduate education at the University of Manitoba.
 She did graduate work in literature at Cornell and Boston Universities, receiving her MA from BU in 1978.
-After working in Toronto for many years as a freelance author and editor, she moved to Vancouver in 2004 to teach in the Creative Writing Program at the University of British Columbia, where she taught workshops in poetry, children’s literature, fiction and translation from January 2005 to June 2017.
-In June 2017, she retired from the Creative Writing Program at the University of British Columbia, Vancouver, Canada, where she taught poetry, children’s literature, fiction and literary translation.
-She is now an Associate Professor Emerita.
+After working in Toronto for many years as a freelance author and editor, she moved to Vancouver in 2004 to take up a position in the Creative Writing Program at the University of British Columbia in Vancouver, BC, where she taught workshops in poetry, translation, children’s literature and fiction.
+In June 2017, she retired from teaching at UBC; she now holds the position of Associate Professor Emerita.

 Download a high-resolution image of Rhea Tregebov here.